teddexter0/Generic-Blog/README.md

 # FrontEnd

 #Includes a horizontal/hamburger navigation bar, image-based articles, an image slider, and a footer.
-The site includes a gradient animated background and a humorous sliding banner visible upon page load.
-A confetti animates when user subscribes to newsletter.
-Clients can specify a search of topics/authors/titles in the refreshed posts page.
+Also, a gradient animated background and a humorous sliding banner visible upon page load.
+Clients can specify a search of topics/authors/titles in the posts page.

-#Bootstrap used for organizing the data from newsAPI and client posts.
+#Bootstrap used for organizing the data from newsAPI and client CRUD posts.

 # Backend functionality